digitalocean/terraform-provider-digitalocean/website/docs/d/droplet.html.md

 Get information on a Droplet for use in other resources.
 This data source provides all of the Droplet's properties as configured on your DigitalOcean account.
-This is useful if the Droplet in question is not managed by Terraform or you need to utilize any of the Droplets data.
+This is useful if the Droplet in question is not managed by Terraform or you need to utilize any of the Droplet's data.

-An error is triggered if the provided Droplet name does not exist.
+**Note:** This data source returns a single Droplet.
+When specifying a `tag`, an error is triggered if more than one Droplet is found.

 ## Example Usage

-Get the Droplet:
+Get the Droplet by name:

 ```hcl
 data "digitalocean_droplet" "example" {